AshConnolly/Site-Boilerplate-2016/README.md

 	.car__wheel {}
 	.car__door {}
 ```
 When looking at both the HTML markup and the CSS it's often clear where and what the parent is.
 So it is acceptable to not reference the parent name in the child element class names.
-Instead we can use nesting for child elements when working with clear CSS component:
+Instead we can use nesting for child elements when working with clear CSS components:
 ```
 .car {
 	.wheel {}